zhong-yy/GraPly/README.md

 - Zhengyong Ren, Yiyuan Zhong, Chaojian Chen, Jingtian Tang, Thomas Kalscheuer, Hansruedi Maurer, and Yang Li.
 Gravity Gradient     Tensor of Arbitrary 3D Polyhedral Bodies with up to Third-Order Polynomial Horizontal and Vertical Mass Contrasts.
 Surveys in Geophysics, 39(5):901–935, 2018. ([Open access](https://link.springer.com/article/10.1007/s10712-018-9467-1))  DOI: https://doi.org/10.1007/s10712-018-9467-1

+If you are a BibTex or BibLaTex user, see [citation.bib](https://github.com/zhong-yy/GraPly/blob/master/References/citation.bib).

 ## Notes
 It may not work correctly when dealing with non-convex polyhedrons, because the automated calculation of facet normal vectors in the codes (Polyhedral.cpp, Integral.cpp) is invalid for non-convex polyhedron.